-In connection with our audit of the financial statements, it is our responsibility to read the management commentary and to consider whether the management commentary is materially inconsistent with the financial statements or the evidence obtained during the audit, or whether it otherwise appears to contain material misstatement.
+In connection with our audit of the financial statements, our responsibility is to read Management's Review and, in doing so, consider whether Management's Review is materially inconsistent with the financial statements or our knowledge obtained during the audit, or otherwise appears to be materially misstated.

-Furthermore, it is our responsibility to consider whether the Management's Review provides the information required under the Danish Financial Statements Act.
+Moreover, it is our responsibility to consider whether Management's Review provides the information required under the Danish Financial Statements Act.

-Based on the work we have performed, we believe that Management's Review is consistent with the financial statements and that it has been prepared in accordance with the provisions of the Danish Financial Statement Act.
-We did not discover any material misstatement in the Management's Review.
+Based on the work we have performed, we conclude that Management's Review is in accordance with the financial statements and has been prepared in accordance with the requirements of the Danish Financial Statement Act.
+We did not identify any material misstatement of Management's Review.